t-clark04/Clark-Data-Science-Portfolio/README.md

 - Showcases my mastery of ``streamlit`` web applications and understanding of both clustering and dimensionality reduction in ``scikit-learn``.
 - Prompts users to select clustering variables, choose their desired models, tune hyperparameters, and explore their customized ``plotly`` scatterplot.
 - Explore the app [here](https://clark-unsupervised.streamlit.app/), or navigate to [MLUnsupervisedApp](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/MLUnsupervisedApp) for more info!
-- **ML Models**: KMeans Clustering, Hierarchical Clustering, PCA, t-SNE
+- **ML Models: KMeans Clustering, Hierarchical Clustering, PCA, t-SNE**

 #